 The Clearing House will, on a best endeavours basis and where it is able to identify individual client positions and it does not compromise its duty to contain the Defaulter’s losses, assist clients of the Defaulter in the transfer of their positions to an alternative Member.
 For further information on porting of client positions, please see the "Disclosure Statement pursuant to Article 39(7) of EMIR" and "Customer Protection Framework".

-Portfolio level initial margin is back-tested against the actual two-day* price changes to ensure that initial margin requirements are performing within the stated risk parameters.
-Back-testing results are also presented to the ICNL Risk Committee.
+Portfolio level initial margin will be back-tested against the actual two-day price changes to ensure that initial margin requirements are performing within risk parameters.
+Back-testing results will also be presented to the Risk Committee.

 In the event of a Clearing Member default, the primary responsibility of the Clearing House is to contain the cost of closing out the Defaulter's position to an amount less than the margin and guaranty fund contribution of the Defaulter.

 This protects both the non-defaulting Clearing Members and the Clearing House from losses and by extension the markets that the Clearing House provides clearing services to.

 ICE Clear Netherlands has extensive powers under the Clearing Rules (Part 9: Default Rules) that allow it to perform this function.
 This includes details on events that could constitute an Event of Default.

 In stressed or volatile market conditions, an initial margin model could drive rapid or over reactive increases in margin requirements.
 This added procyclicality causes a potential liquidity burden for Clearing Members.